 Ease uncertainty by understanding the stages of dementia

-We explain the 3 stages of dementia, common symptoms in each stage, and why your older adult’s symptoms don’t always fit into these stages.
+We explain the 3 dementia stages, common symptoms in each stage, and why your older adult’s symptoms don’t always fit into these stages.

 The 3 stages of dementia

-In general, these stages apply to all forms of dementia, including Alzheimer’s.
-However, it’s essential to remember that someone with dementia may not always fit in a specific stage or go through every stage.
-The stages do have some overlap and the progression of dementia is different in each person.
+But it’s important to remember that someone with dementia may not always fit in a specific stage or go through every stage because the progression of dementia is unique and different for each person.

 In the early stage, a person with dementia might still be able to live independently.
 They might still be able to drive, work, and socialize.

 However, they will probably have memory lapses, like forgetting familiar words or the location of everyday objects.

 Other people may start to notice that the person is having difficulty, experiencing memory loss, or that something “seems off.”